 What does Fertility Acupuncture do?It aims to diagnose, rebalance and improve your health to support a good, healthy pregnancy.
 Learn more about a Fertility Consultation with Ilana here.
-Traditionally pre-conception care treatment starts 3-6 months before you want to start trying.
+Pre-conception care treatment starts 3-6 months before you want to start trying.
 Pre-conception care can support you to have a healthy, thriving baby.

 How often do I require treatment for Fertility?Usually once weekly to fortnightly.
 Dr. Ilana often sees patients fortnightly for Acupuncture with a two-week herb prescription.
 Treatment is timed around the period and ovulation.
 She can also refer and recommend Fertility Specialists as appropriate should you need a good referral.